 The trouble with the kitchen

 The kitchen looks antique.
 It seriously looks about 200 years old, and not in a good way.
 Half the plumbing is broken, or faulty and that will be one of the focus points along with the kitchen faucets on the sink.
 Then looking at the other bits and pieces in there, we will need a new dishwasher, and more counter space, which could well include knocking down a wall on the right hand side of the room to add a few extra meters in walking space.
 I’ll take photos of this work both before and after, so you get an idea of what’s happening, and perhaps be inspired to change things up in your own household.
+We have an update on the current progress here.

 Balancing going out with nights in working